-Doctors at Hassenfeld Children's Hospital of New York at NYU Langone treat children and adolescents who have autoimmune hepatitis with medication to reduce inflammation in the liver and eliminate symptoms.
+Doctors at Hassenfeld Children’s Hospital at NYU Langone treat children and adolescents who have autoimmune hepatitis with medication to reduce inflammation in the liver and eliminate symptoms.
 Most of these medications are taken by mouth, although some may be injected into a vein.

 Our doctors may prescribe corticosteroids, also called steroids, to reduce inflammation in the liver.
 Usually taken by mouth for several months, these medications, such as prednisone, help to suppress the immune system response and prevent it from attacking healthy liver cells.
 If your child has a more severe form of autoimmune hepatitis, he or she may need to take these medications for life to control inflammation and prevent further liver damage.

 Taking steroids for long periods of time can prevent the absorption of vitamin D and calcium, which can lead to bone loss.
 Steroids can also cause weight gain and increase a child’s risk of developing type 2 diabetes.
 Your doctor weighs these risks against your child’s health concerns to recommend the most appropriate treatment.